dmazin/dmazin.github.io/_posts/2023-07-18-bags-of-bits.md

 printf("User:  %u", inode->i_uid);
 ```

-Here's [the full script, with error checking]().
+Here's [the full program, with error checking](https://gist.github.com/dmazin/ed608be38e4b0ec7ed2db65a74bc123a).
 If you want, you can build it and try it on your own computer.

 Let's run it!
 Are you excited?!
 If this works, that means we have wrangled the bits.
 We have sussed out their structure.